SeedEquity/SeedEquity.Services.Email/README.md

 SeedEquity.Services.Email
 ============

-A utility lib to switch between a debug email service and SMTP Email service
+A DI oriented utility lib to switch between a debug email service and SMTP Email service

-The idea here is that in dev environments, you can dump emails to debug consoles
+The idea here is that in dev environments, you can dump emails to the debug console.
+This is nicer than the "pickup directory" option in web.config which takes you out of VS.

 In Production, you would use System.Net web.config